-- During the 2022-23 school year, SVA administered the ELPAC to 22 students.
+During the 2023-242-23 school year, SVA administered the ELPAC to 22 students.
 Of the 22 students, 4 students took the initial ELPAC, 2 students were reclassified, and 22 students were eligible for ELD services.
 SVA teachers are culturally responsive and use strategies that are specifically intended to develop the English language.
 Strategies are intended to target vocabulary development, reading fluency, reading comprehension, and include explicit English language development.
 Skills are taught explicitly through modeling, explaining, and using skills in context.
-Teachers include multiple opportunities for students to practice skills and strategies before applying in authentic learning experiences such as developing a project. - The ELD curriculum is based on the California English Language Development Standards.
-The SVA instructional program is designed to promote language acquisition and proficiency, oral language development.
+Teachers include multiple opportunities for students to practice skills and strategies before applying in authentic learning experiences such as developing a project.